fatangare/LogcatViewer/README.md

 Moreever, if correct tags are used, it can also be useful for performance measurement, for monitoring network requests etc. etc.

 #### How to plug LogcatViewer in your application?
+1. Copy logcatviewer and standout folders to your project.
-1. Add following code to launch LogcatViewer floating view.
+2. Add following code to launch LogcatViewer floating view. - To launch logcatviewer floating view.
 `LogcatViewer.showLogcatLoggerView(this);`
-2. Add following services to AndroidManifest.xml.
+3. Add following services to AndroidManifest.xml. - To register services `<service android:name="com.fatangare.logcatviewer.service.LogcatViewerService"
- `<service android:name="com.fatangare.logcatviewer.service.LogcatViewerService"
             android:label="LogcatLoggerService"></service>
         <service android:name="com.fatangare.logcatviewer.service.LogcatViewerFloatingView"
             android:label="LogcatLoggerFloatingView" > </service>`
+4. Add following code to your project's build.gradle - To add library to build process `compile project(':logcatviewer');`
+5.Add following code to your project's settings.gradle - To make logcatviewer and standout as modules in your project.
+`include ':logcatviewer', ':standOut'`

 *That's all!*